-- 1) Carbon constraint.
-The Fund aims to manage a carbon footprint for its investment in corporate issuers that is at least 30% lower than the Fund's selected indexes level (50% Bloomberg US Corp HY, 20% JPM EMBI Global Total Return 2% Issuer Capped Total Return, 20% JPM GBI-EM Global Diversified Total Return, 10% JPM CEMBI Broad Diversified Total Return).
-This will not apply to sovereign issuers.
-The selected indexes are representative of the investment universe of the Fund.
-The Investment Adviser uses WACI as a metric to measure the Fund's carbon footprint.
+1) Carbon constraint.
+The Fund aims to manage a carbon footprint (WACI) for its investment in corporate issuers that is generally at least 30% lower than the Fund's selected index (MSCI ACWI).
+Should the WACI of the Fund not achieve the 30% threshold, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
+The selected index is representative of the investment universe of the Fund.
+The Investment Adviser uses the WACI as a metric to measure the Fund's carbon footprint.
 In calculating the Fund's WACI, the Investment Adviser relies on a third party data provider.
-In the event that reported carbon emissions data is not available for a particular issuer, the third party provider may provide estimates using their own methodologies.
-Issuers that do not have any carbon emissions data available (reported or estimated) are excluded from the WACI calculation.
-The Investment Adviser assesses the portfolio WACI on an ongoing basis to help the Fund remain within the target level.
-It is not the intention of the Investment Adviser to automatically exclude higher carbon emitters on an individual basis. - 2) Exclusion policy.
-The Fund applies investment restrictions rules on a pre-trade basis in portfolio management systems to prohibit investment in companies or issuers based on the exclusion criteria.
+In the event that reported carbon emissions data is not available for a particular issuer, the third party provider may provide estimates using their own methodologies Issuers that do not have any carbon emissions data available (reported or estimated) are excluded from the WACI calculation.

+The Investment Adviser assesses the portfolio WACI data on an ongoing basis to help the Fund remain within the target level.
+It is not the intention of the Investment Adviser to automatically exclude higher carbon emitters on an individual basis.

+2) Negative screening policy.
+The Fund applies investment restrictions rules on a pretrade basis in portfolio management systems to prohibit investment in companies or issuers based on the exclusion criteria.
 The portfolio also undergoes regular/systematic post-trade compliance checks.